Robin Pickens

 About ROBIN

-Designer of colorful florals for Moda fabrics.
-Modern to transitional quilt designer.
-Illustrator, sewist, crafter.
+Designer of colorful florals and Thatched basics for Moda Fabrics .
+Modern to transitional quilt designer, cross stitch designer, sewist, crafter.

 RSS Feed